 Emerald Gecko is a wonderful place to stay.
 While this resort is a bit expensive, a beautiful place with a wonderful view and a generous heap of gourmet food makes it worth every penny.
 This cottage resort pampers its travelers with beautifully designed bamboo cottages that offer a pleasing environment to stay in.
 Various bamboo lodges that are available for accommodation offer a luxurious stay.

 One of the most famous beaches on Havelock Island, Vijaynagar Beach is visited for bird watching, trekking, beach exploration, fishing, and thrilling water sports such as swimming, sailing, surfing, and snorkeling.
 With the pristine turquoise water reflecting clear blue skies and a long stretch of white sand, this beach in Havelock Island is worth visiting.
 Located on Havelock Island, the beach is very well-connected with the mainland.
 Private taxis and auto rickshaws are easily available to reach here.
 Some of the most common activities carried out here are snorkeling, kayaking, swimming, and bird watching.

 Havelock Island is one of the most visited places in the Andaman and Nicobar Islands.
 The island is known for its adventurous water activities, Radhanagar Beach, Cellular Jail, Ross Island, and many more exotic destinations.
 You too can arrive here via waterways or airways.
 Listed below are some of the best travel options.

-By Water.
 Because Swaraj Dweep is surrounded by water from all sides there is no road or rail route to reach there.
 From Chennai, Kolkata, and Visakhapatnam, one may take government-run ships to reach the Haddo Wharf port in Port Blair.
 You can travel via the following ships to Andaman from mainland India.